chiaraabarbieriii/UniversityProjects/README.md

 ## Project on segmenting a brain tumor
 **Goal**:
 Exploiting fuzzy logic and genetic algorithms to do a tumor segmentation in the brain

+## Project on breast cancer classification using MLP
+**Goal**:
+The goal of the project is to create a Neural Network for breast Cancer Classification, more precisely, we want to implement a Multilayer Perceptron.